cloudmesh-community/fa18-523-61/project-report/report.md

 Twitter Data contained within the MongoDB database can be queried from within Python using specific command line arguments and functions from the pymongo library.
 The argument findone() will return the very first record in the database and will include every item associated with that record.
 With Twitter data, the findone() argument will return all of the components of the first tweet collected such as key, timestamp, description, user, etc. If you want to zero in on one specific item within the tweet, you can add some additional information to the findone() argument.
 For example,if I wanted to see the key of the first tweet, I would add 'key' to the findone() argument as findone.key().
 The argument needs to also contain the data collection that we are querying.
 The full line is below:

--- insert findone command.
+-- insert findone command image.

+To return all of the records in the database, a cursor object must be created in the python script that will allow the user to read and analyze all of the records within the collection [@www-blog-jlevente].
+A cursor can be created by setting up a find() argument within a collection.
+You can also limit the results by including a limit argument set to the desired number of records.

+-- insert image of find() command with limit argument.

 MongoDB Atlas was designed to handle large datasets by spreading the data among many servers with the cloud computing platform [@www-mongodb-bigdata].
 MongoDB can also be connected to a Hadoop instance to deal with the upcoming challenges that are presented by Big Data.
 This creates an ideal environment to house streaming Twitter data as MongoDB is perfect for document data types such as JSON.
+MongoDB is also thought of as being a great platform for working with Big Data because of the high scalability offered by MongoDB [@www-blog-jlevente-intro].
+However, there have been some points of contention that have arisen with NoSQL databases such as MongoDB.

 MongoDB Atlas can be provisioned to connect to other applications using different connection methods.